luisbfsousa/Snakes/README.md

 Doing for fun in my free time.

+Old version of the game, new version made this code not work due to new snake and map variables.
+Different approach so it was fun while it lasted (3 days of work before the public announcement sp that everyone would start with a good head start)

 # Notes:

 To change the game speed go to game.py > GAME_SPEED = x (in good pcs 200 is still enough to run everything as the way it should)